pbierkortte/sql-server-to-snowflakedw-python/README.md

 ```bash
 sudo su
 curl https://packages.microsoft.com/keys/microsoft.asc | apt-key add -
 ```

-Download appropriate package for the OS version
-Choose only ONE of the following, corresponding to your OS version
+Download the appropriate package for the OS version Choose only ONE of the following, corresponding to your OS version

 ```bash